bakercms/BakerCMS-Plugins/comment_manager/readme.txt

-Comment Manager Plugin for Hotaru CMS
+Comment Manager Plugin for Baker CMS
 --------------------------------------
 Created by: Nick Ramsay